|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Lemon lovers, this is your cake.
 This moist dessert contains both lemon zest and juice, for layers of flavor.
-This luscious sour cream lemon cake is finished in a delightful lemon glaze and is great with a cup of afternoon tea, or after a roasted chicken dinner.
+This luscious sour cream lemon cake is finished in a delightful lemon glaze and is great with a cup of afternoon tea or after a roasted chicken dinner.

 The lemon cake is baked to perfection in a Bundt cake pan and travels well.
 This is an excellent cake to take to a shower or party.
-Because the sour cream adds so much moisture, this cake keeps well, too.
+Because the sour cream adds so much moisture, it keeps well, too.
 It's delicious with fresh fruit served alongside each slice, especially blueberries.

 Gather the ingredients.

 Preheat oven to 325 F. Generously butter and flour a 10-inch Bundt cake pan.

 Sift together flour, baking powder, and salt.
 Set aside.